Signal Processing Meets SGD: From Momentum to Filter

 where $\mathbb{E}(T) =\min_{t=1,2,\ldots,T}\mathbb{E}_{t-1}\left[\left\Vert \nabla f\left(\theta_{t}\right)\right\Vert _{2}^{2}\right]$ denotes the minimum of the squared-paradigm expectation of the gradient, $\alpha$ is the learning rate at the $1$-th step, $C_{7}$ are constants independent of $d$ and $T$, $C_{8}$ is a constant independent of $T$, and the expectation is taken w.r.t all randomness corresponding to ${g_{t}}$. \end{theorem}

-\hyperref[the6]{Theorem 3.3} implies the convergence rate for SGDF in the non-convex case is $O(\log T / \sqrt{T})$, which is similar to Adam-type optimizers~\cite{chen2018convergence, 2019On}.
-Note that these bounds are derived under \textit{the worst possible case}, so they may be loose.
-The components of each dimension of the estimated gain $K_t$ converge with variance, causing the upper bound to decrease rapidly.
-This is why SGDF converges faster than SGD.
+Theorem~\ref{main_non_convex} indicates that the convergence rate for SGDF in the non-convex case is $O(\log T / \sqrt{T})$, which is comparable to Adam-type optimizers~\citep{chen2018convergence, reddi2018convergence}.
+In our derivation, the terms related to the estimated gain $K_t$ were scaled to their maximum upper bounds, simplifying the upper bound results.
+Importantly, we did not rely on the $\mu$-strongly convex assumption~\citep{balles2018dissecting} but used the most general L-smoothness assumption to obtain this convergence rate.